RIPE NCC: The RIPE NCC and RIPE

+Fees and IPv4 Transfer Market

+The RIPE NCC charges members an annual membership fee.
+Since 2012 this fee has been equal for all members and is unrelated to resource holdings.
+A separate charge is made for each Provider Independent number resource associated with customers of members.

+There is also an active market in IPv4 address transfers and these relate to registration in the RIRs' databases rather than the addresses themselves.
+The RIPE NCC has a formal transfer process.
+Members must pay their annual fees before they can transfer resources away.

 Service regions

 The RIPE NCC service region consists of countries in Europe, the Middle East and parts of Central Asia.
 RIPE NCC services are available to users outside this region through Local Internet Registries; these entities must have a valid legal address inside the service region but can offer their services to anyone.